-Confirmation Node allows you to prompt the user for a yes or no answer.
-It helps in the verification or allowing users to accept or decline a choice.
+The Confirmation Node allows you to prompt the user for a Yes or No answer.
+It helps when you want to verify information or allow the user to make a choice.

-For example, in the Books Flight Bot, you can use a confirmation node to prompt the user to respond if they would like to know the weather forecast of the destination.
+For example, in Book Flight Bot, you can use a confirmation node to prompt the user to respond if they would like to know the weather forecast at the destination.

-Confirmation node’s conditional transitions go beyond the If-Else If-Else expressions.
+The confirmation node’s conditional transitions go beyond the If-Else expressions.
 The transition depends on user reply: assertion (yes) or negation (no).
 The Else condition comes into play if their answer isn’t both.

-- Open the Dialog Task in which you want to add the Confirmation node.
+- Open the dialog task to which you want to add the Confirmation node.

 - The Confirmation window is displayed with the Component Properties tab selected by default.